-'TCEQ completed an assessment of your source water, and results indicate that our sources have a low susceptibility to contaminants.
+'TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system contact Mark Patterson at 903-429-3008.
+For more information on source water assessments and protection efforts at our system contact Mark Patterson at 903-429-3008.0